taylorn16/docker-yarn-chrome/README.md

-# Yarn-Chrome
+# Docker-Yarn-Chromium

-Docker image with yarnpkg and chrome installed.
-Ready for frontend build pipelines.
+Docker image with yarnpkg and chromium installed.
+Ready for frontend build pipelines?